This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 - Close the audit file.
 Prune out the irrelevant information, keeping relevant evidence, reports, feedback from management etc. and making notes for the next ISMS audit.
 Store the audit file securely as the contents are probably somewhat sensitive.

-For pure compliance audits (such as ISO/IEC 27001 certification audits), the key risks and issues relate to non-compliance with mandatory requirements laid out in the standards of course, and ISO/IEC 27006 may help.
+For pure compliance/conformity audits (such as ISO/IEC 27001 certification audits), the key risks and issues relate to mandatory requirements.
+ISO/IEC 27006 may help.
 For pure management systems audits, the focus is self-evidently on the management system and processes, which are driven by ISO/IEC 27001.
 For more broadly-scoped ISMS internal audits, there may well be other more or equally important issues worth reviewing for the business ... like for example the small matter of whether the information security controls are adequate (see ISO/IEC 27008).

 Implementation tip: personally, I use mind-maps to help me think through the likely risks and anticipated controls, and to structure each audit job.
 Process diagrams, flowcharts, swimlane charts, Ishikawa (fishbone, cause-and-effect) diagrams and so on may suit you better.
 Don’t forget to include sufficient contingency time in your audit plan, for instance allowing you to delve more deeply into any areas of serious concern that emerge from the audit.